shpongledsummer/atmospheric-weather-card/README.md

 ## Performance

-Because this card focuses on complex weather animations, it naturally uses more power than standard Home Assistant cards.
-To keep dashboards fast, it handles graphics like a video game, using almost every JS canvas optimization available.
-Nearly a third of the codebase is dedicated purely to performance.
+Fast performance and nice animations are basically natural enemies when building a weather card for Home Assistant.
+Changing even a tiny detail, like how the clouds or stars work, can instantly slow the card down.
+There were so many times I got an effect looking absolutely perfect, only to realize it was too heavy and had to replace it with a simpler version.

+The card draws graphics a lot like a video game, using every trick available to keep things running smoothly.
+Because of this, almost a third of the code exists purely to keep the card fast.
+I really dislike how much this adds to the size of the code, but that is just how it is.

-Despite these efforts, older setups (like wall tablets) might still struggle.
+Even with all this effort, older setups might still struggle, and the birds may stutter.

 <details>
 <summary><b>View 30-second stress test results</b></summary>